 Fellows engage in biblical and theological coursework, deepening their understanding of Scripture and God’s redemptive purposes in the world.
 Through reading, online talks, and written reflections, the Holy City Fellows curriculum helps Fellows comprehend the fullness of God’s plan for the world and how the Gospel applies to all of life.
 The curriculum is divided into five parts:

-PART ONE: The Biblical Story
+PART ONE: The Gospel Story and our Response

 PART TWO: Freedom in Christ